 “…worked together making pottery to sell.
 Typical of Hopi and Tewa custom, neither mother nor daughter sought individual recognition but set their unsigned vessels on a rug outside their home for visitors to purchase.
 The pottery that visitors carried away they attributed to Nampeyo (1996:76.)”

 In January 1905, when she was in her mid-forties, Nampeyo opened “Hopi House” at the Grand Canyon and returned there to demonstrate her craft a second time in 1907.
 Both times she was accompanied by her family.
-By this time The Harvey Co. had made her famous and had special labels printed “Made by Nampeyo, Hopi” so they could feature her work and demand higher prices.
+By this time the Harvey Co. had made her famous and had special labels printed “Made by Nampeyo, Hopi” so they could feature her work and demand higher prices.
 Pots 2010-20 and 2011-16 in this collection carry this label.
+At times the Harvey Co., an ethnographer collecting for a museum, or a trader would order a large group of pots from Nampeyo with a single request.
+To meet the sudden demand, all the potters in the household would work together, as is the Tewa and Hopi tradition:

 Fading eyesight and the signing of pots “Nampeyo”: